A clear look at Mortgage & Real Estate data accuracy in Model Match

 Behind the scenes, we apply internal processes for deduplication, conservative attribution, validation, and ongoing review to ensure reports reflect the most accurate view of activity possible.
 These safeguards go beyond what is commonly applied in the industry and are designed to prioritize correctness over convenience.

-We prioritize accuracy over completeness.
 If we can’t confidently verify a record, we don’t display it until sufficient data becomes available.

 Questions?
 Our team is here to help.
 Click 'Submit a ticket" above or touch base with our team at support@modematch.com